-Amended standards Expected changes to existing standards IFRS 9 - Financial Instruments (Effective from periods beginning January 1, 2015 with early adoption permitted) IFRS 9 simplifies the measurement and classification for financial assets by reducing the number of measurement categories and removing complex rule-driven embedded derivative guidance in IAS 39, Financial Instruments: Recognition and Measurement .
+(i) IFRS 9 - Financial Instruments is required to be applied retrospectively for periods beginning January 1, 2015 with early adoption permitted.

+IFRS 9 simplifies the measurement and classification for financial assets by reducing the number of measurement categories and removing complex rule-driven embedded derivative guidance in IAS 39, Financial Instruments: Recognition and Measurement.
 The new standard also provides for a fair value option in the designation of a non-derivative financial liability and its related classification and measurement.

-IFRS 10 - Consolidated Financial Statements (Effective from periods beginning January 1, 2013 with early adoption IFRS 10 replaces SIC-12 Consolidation - Special Purpose Entities and parts of IAS 27 Consolidated and Separate Financial Statements and provides additional guidance regarding the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent corporation.
+(ii) IFRS 10 - Consolidated Financial Statements is required to be applied retrospectively for periods beginning January 1, 2013, with early adoption permitted.

+IFRS 10 replaces SIC-12 Consolidation - Special Purpose Entities and parts of IAS 27 Consolidated and Separate Financial Statements and provides additional guidance regarding the concept of control as the determining factor in whether an entity should be included in the consolidated financial statements of the parent corporation.